mikeabere/personal-expense-tracker/README.md

 ## Future Enhancements

 - Add authentication - done - but will add more user roles
-- Add monthly filtering - not done
+- Add monthly filtering - not done yet
 - Add charts and exports - done
 - Add dark mode - not yet
 - Add payment intergration - M-pesa and bank payment - not done